eshat69/blockchain/README.md

-o	Mining Capability: Highly efficient and specialized for mining specific cryptocurrencies (e.g., Bitcoin ASICs for SHA-256 hashing). o	Efficiency: Most energy-efficient option for mining, offering significantly higher hash rates per watt compared to CPUs and GPUs. o	Versatility: Limited to the specific algorithm it's designed for, making it less versatile than CPUs and GPUs.
+o	Mining Capability: Highly efficient and specialized for mining specific cryptocurrencies (e.g., Bitcoin ASICs for SHA-256 hashing). o	Efficiency: Most energy-efficient option for mining, offering significantly higher hash rates per watt compared to CPUs and GPUs. o	Versatility: Limited to the specific algorithm it's designed for, making it less versatile than CPUs and GPUs. mining pool :
+A mining pool is a group of cryptocurrency miners who work together to solve the cryptographic problems required by a blockchain.
+A mining pool in cryptocurrency:
+1. Combines Resources: Miners pool their computational resources together.
+2. Increases Efficiency: Increases chances of earning rewards by collectively solving blocks.
+3. Shares Rewards: Distributes rewards proportionally based on contributed computational power.
+4. Manages Operations: Pool operator handles distribution of work and reward management.
+5. Reduces Variability: Smoothers out income variability compared to solo mining.